-Not only will you save a bundle of cash by eating at home, you will also be able to control exactly what goes into your food.
-This is huge for me, because many restaurants add lots of salt to their dishes and I am prone to kidney stones, so I can only consume a very small amount of salt in my meals.
+Not only will you save a bundle of cash by eating at home, but you will also be able to control exactly what goes into your food.
+This is huge for me because many restaurants add lots of salt to their dishes and I am prone to kidney stones, so I can only consume a very small amount of salt in my meals.
 Cooking from home really helps this issue.

 3. Shop around.